-So what can create stress in living such a beautiful lifestyle?
+So what can create stress in living such a beautiful lifestyle? or what can be difficult as a Digital Nomad?
 Here are some reasons to think of:

 - No guaranteed income can take a toll on anyone.
 Some months you might be killing it, and some months you stare at your laptop screen with thoughts of despair.
 Being a freelancer is very stressful!